-The term “Acid” tends to have negative connotations however, when it comes to skin care, acids are very beneficial for skin health, rejuvenation, hydration and anti-ageing.
+The term “Acid” tends to have negative connotations but when it comes to skin care, acids are very beneficial for skin health, rejuvenation, hydration and anti-ageing.
 Skin care acids are something you should definitely consider incorporating into your daily skin care routine.
-There are many types of acids that are used commonly in skin care products which can be overwhelming.
-So we have put together a guide on the best skin care acids – types, benefits and how to use them in your skin care routine.
+However, the different types of acids commonly used in skin care products can be quite overwhelming.
+Therefore, we’ve put together a guide on the Best Skin Care Acids: Types, Benefits and How To Use them in your skin care routine.

 Alpha Hydroxy Acids (AHAs)

-AHAs are the most commonly known skin care acids and are found naturally in foods, milk products and fruits.
+AHAs are the most common acids in skin care.
+Certain foods, milk products and fruits contain natural AHAs.
 The most effective and widely used AHAs in skin care are:

 - Glycolic Acid: derived from sugar cane and penetrate the skin the deepest.

 - Lactic Acid: found in sour milk products.
-It’s considered more hydrating than Glycolic Acid but doesn’t penetrate the skin as deep.
+Considered to be more hydrating than Glycolic Acid but doesn’t penetrate the skin as deep.
 Great for those with sensitive skin.
 Caution: do not use if you have milk allergies.

 - Mandelic Acid: found in bitter almonds.
 Penetrates the skin the slowest therefore is the most suitable for very sensitive skin types.
 Caution: do not use if you have nut allergies.

 When used in skin care, AHAs act as chemical exfoliators.
 They are water soluble and essentially “unglue” dead skin cells from the surface layer of the skin and dissolve them.
-These skin care acids also accelerate skin cell turnover.
-Once the dead skin cells are removed, AHAs promote collagen production and improve skin elasticity, resulting in healthier, younger looking, new skin.
-As the top layer of skin is refreshed, your skin texture is smoother and more even toned, wrinkles are less visible and pigmentations /dull spots are lightened.
+AHAs also accelerate skin cell turnover, promote collagen production as well as improve skin elasticity; resulting in healthier, younger looking, new skin.
+AHAs refresh the top layer of your skin, making it smoother and more even toned.
+Wrinkles are also less visible and pigmentations /dull spots are lighter.

-Skin care products that contain between 5-10% AHA with a pH level between 3 and 4 are considered most effective and gentle.
+Skin care products that contain between 5-10% AHA with a pH level between 3 and 4 are the most effective and gentle.
 AHAs suit dry, normal and combination skin types.
-Some Korean skin care products such as the COSRX AHA 7 Whitehead Power Liquid (contains 7% Glycolic Acid) are formulated to also be gentle on sensitive skin.
-Products that contain more than 10% AHA should be used with caution and only by those who have been using AHA in their routine for a while.
+Some Korean skin care products such as the COSRX AHA 7 Whitehead Power Liquid (7% Glycolic Acid) are also gentle on sensitive skin.
+Products with more than 10% AHA should be used with caution and only by those who have been using AHA in their routine for a while.

 Beta Hydroxy Acid (BHA)

 Salicylic Acid is found in foods such as dairy products, fruits & nuts.
-It functions similarly to AHAs in that it works to dissolve dead skin cells and accelerate skin cell turnover but it is oil soluble.
-BHA penetrates into the pores and also has anti-inflammatory properties.
-This means that Salicylic Acid will effectively reduce acne, blackheads and redness as well as help prevent further breakouts.
+It functions similarly to AHAs in that it works to dissolve dead skin cells and accelerate skin cell turnover but it is oil soluble instead of water soluble, making it more effective on oily skin.
+BHA penetrates into the pores and has anti-inflammatory properties.
+This means it reduces acne, blackheads and redness in addition to helping prevent further breakouts.
 It is great for those with oily, acne prone skin, redness, and combination skin.

 Polyhydroxy Acids (PHAs)

-PHAs are fairly new acids used in skin care and are known as “second generation” AHAs.
+PHAs are fairly new skin care acids and are known as “second generation” AHAs.
 This is because they work the same as AHAs but are more gentle and cause less sensitivity to the sun.

 How to use Hydroxy Acids (AHAs, BHAs & PHAs)

 As chemical exfoliators, these should be used in the exfoliation step of your skin care routine.
-The exception is if these acids are incorporated into other products e.g. COSRX PHA Moisture Renewal Power Cream or the COSRX AHA/BHA Clarifying Treatment Toner (to be used during moisturising / toning steps).
+The exception is if these acids are formulated into other products e.g. COSRX PHA Moisture Renewal Power Cream or the COSRX AHA/BHA Clarifying Treatment Toner (use during moisturising / toning steps).
 On first use, AHAs and BHAs may cause slight tingling or temporary irritation however this is normal.
 Best left for approximately 20 minutes for full absorption before layering the rest of your skin care products on.

-These acids also increase your skin’s sensitivity to the sun so sunscreen is absolutely essential if these are incorporated into your routine.
+These acids also increase your skin’s sensitivity to the sun therefore applying sunscreen daily is absolutely essential if you’re adding acids into your routine.
 We recommend using skin care products with higher concentrations of AHAs or BHAs at night rather than in the morning.

-Hydroxy Acids can be used at the same time but a patch test should be done first if you have sensitive skin.
-Alternative ways to use them together include applying BHA on your oily T zone and AHA on your drier U zone if you have combination skin (see skin type guide here).
+You can apply Hydroxy Acids in the same routine but a patch test is recommended if you have sensitive skin.
+Alternative ways to use them together include applying BHA on your oily T zone and AHA on your drier U zone if you have combination skin (See our Skin Type Guide).
 You can also apply one acid in the morning and one at night.
 If irritation occurs, we recommend to use the acids on alternate nights.

 When can you start using these acids: Teenage years onwards.

-Hyaluronic Acid is a powerful anti-ageing ingredient found naturally in our skin but as we age, our supply of it decreases!
+Hyaluronic Acid is a powerful anti-ageing ingredient which is already naturally in our skin but as we age, our supply of it decreases!

 It functions mainly to retain moisture (a humectant) – having the ability to hold up to 1000 times its weight in water.
 This creates a moisture barrier on your skin, protecting it from premature ageing.
 It also has anti-inflammatory properties.
-Research studies by the NCBI showed that using Hyaluronic Acid for 8 weeks decreased wrinkles by 40%, enhanced skin elasticity by 55% and improved skin hydration by 96% 😱!
+Research studies by the NCBI show that using Hyaluronic Acid for 8 weeks decrease wrinkles by 40%, enhance skin elasticity by 55% and improve skin hydration by 96% 😱!

-You may also see some products containing Sodium Hyaluronate.
-This has the same benefits of Hyaluronic Acid but is absorbed quicker into the skin and is basically the salt of Hyaluronic Acid.
+You may also see some products containing Sodium Hyaluronate which has the same benefits of Hyaluronic Acid but is absorbs into the skin quicker.
+It is basically the salt of Hyaluronic Acid.